poppy-project/pypot/doc/remote_access.rst

 The Zmq Server used a Zmq socket to send (resp. receive) JSON request (JSON answer).
 It is based on the REQ/REP pattern.
 So you should always alternate sending and receiving.
 It will probably be switched to PUB/SUB soon.

-Zmq has been chosen as it has been `binded to most language <http://zeromq.org/bindings:_start>`_ and can thus be used to connect code from other language to PyPot.
-For instance, we used it to connect `RLPark <http://rlpark.github.io>`_ (a Java reinforcement learning library) to PyPot.
+Zmq has been chosen as it has been `binded to most language <http://zeromq.org/bindings:_start>`_ and can thus be used to connect code from other language to pypot.
+For instance, we used it to connect `RLPark <http://rlpark.github.io>`_ (a Java reinforcement learning library) to pypot.

 Here is an example of how you can create a zmq server and send request::

     import zmq

     robot = pypot.robot.from_config(...)
-    robot.start_sync()

     server = pypot.server.ZMQServer(robot, host, port)
     server.start()